pbo-linaro/crossroad/doc/crossroad.rst

         $ crossroad ../myproject/configure --without-libjpeg

 (3) If your configure fails because you miss any dependency, you can try
-    and install it with the `Pre-Built Dependency Manager`_ or by compiling it too.
+    and install it with the `Pre-Built Dependency Manager`_ (if for Windows) or by compiling it too.

     Do this step as many times as necessary, until the configure step (2) succeeds.
 Then go to the next step.